christianhelle/refitter/README.md

 - `typeAccessibility` - the generated type accessibility.
 Possible values are `Public` and `Internal`.
 Default is `Public`
 - `useCancellationTokens` - Use cancellation tokens in the generated methods.
 Default is `false`
 - `useIsoDateFormat` - Set to `true` to explicitly format date query string parameters in ISO 8601 standard date format using delimiters (for example: 2023-06-15).
 Default is `false`
-- `multipleInterfaces` - Set to `true` to generate an interfaces for each endpoint.
+- `multipleInterfaces` - Set to `true` to generate an interface for each endpoint.
 Default is `false`
 - `additionalNamespaces` - A collection of additional namespaces to include in the generated file.
 A use case for this is when you want to reuse contracts from a different namespace than the generated code.
 Default is empty